July 30, 2020

 About a year ago, Informatica restructured to formally combine sales and marketing into a “one-stop shop powerhouse for customer obsession,” Jennifer says.
 All projects are run cross-functionally.
 It’s no longer about handing marketing pieces to sales when the creative folks are done.
 Sales is involved from the beginning, since they’re on the front lines with the customers, and their perspectives and inputs are invaluable at every stage of the creative process.

 “From nurturing to communication cadence, sales and marketing have become thoroughly integrated so they can act quickly,” Jennifer says.
 “Internal integration, in-tune leadership, and a well-established culture were each key in helping Informatica rise to COVID-19 challenges with grace—all to continue elevating the customer experience.”
-This level of integration would be impossible without the in-context collaboration offered by an enterprise work management solution, especially for a recently consolidated department who all suddenly found themselves working from their kitchen tables.
+This level of integration would be impossible without the in-context collaboration tools offered by an enterprise work management solution, especially for a recently consolidated department who all suddenly found themselves working from their kitchen tables.

 3. High-performing teams streamline processes.